BND Hamburger Icon

 author image

-Written By: Mark HenricksBusiness Strategy Insider and Senior Writer
+Written by: Mark Henricks, Senior Writer

 Mark Henricks writes about business, personal finance, health, fitness and other topics from Austin, Texas.
 A graduate of the University of Texas School of Journalism, he has worked as a reporter, editor, author and freelance writer for many leading publishers.